Dan Lawrence: International career

 In December 2015, Lawrence was named in England's squad for the 2016 Under-19 Cricket World Cup.
 In the first match of the tournament, Lawrence scored a match-winning 174 runs off 150 balls against Fiji, the highest score by an English batsman in a youth ODI.

 Lawrence put in a man-of-the-match performance as the England Lions wrapped up a series win against a Cricket Australia XI in February 2020.
 He finished with 4-28, following a quickfire 50 not out in the first match of the series.

 A fortnight later, Lawrence's fine form for the Lions continued with an impressive 190 runs and three wickets in a four-day tour match against the same opposition.

 On 29 May 2020, Lawrence was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 17 June 2020, Lawrence was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 On 4 July 2020, Lawrence was named as one of the nine reserve players for the first Test match of the series.
 However, on 10 August 2020, Lawrence had to leave the England bio-secure bubble after his mother died.

 In December 2020, Lawrence was named in England's Test squad for their series against Sri Lanka.
 He made his international debut in the first Test of this series scoring an impressive 73 in the first innings before being caught at short leg.

 Lawrence took his maiden international wicket of New Zealand's Will Young caught by Ollie Pope during day 2 of the England vs New Zealand second Test match.

 In July 2021, Lawrence was named in England's ODI squad for their series against Pakistan, after the original squad for the tour was forced to withdraw following positive tests for COVID-19.

-In November 2021, Lawrence was named in England's test squads for the 2021-22 Ashes series against Australia, however he played in no matches during the series that England would eventually lose 4–0.
+In November 2021, Lawrence was named in England's Test squads for the 2021-22 Ashes series against Australia, however he played in no matches during the series that England would eventually lose 4–0.

-In February 2022, Lawrence was named in England's test squad for their series against the West Indies.
-Before the series, he played in the England vs West Indies presidential XI where he would score 83 and 48 and take 2 wickets.
-The match would end in a draw.
-Lawrence reached a test best score of 91 in the Barbados test, before being caught on the final ball of day.
+In February 2022, Lawrence was named in England's Test squad for their series against the West Indies.
+Before the series, he played in the England vs West Indies presidential XI where he scored 83 and 48 and took 2 wickets.
+The match ended in a draw.
+Lawrence reached a Test best score of 91 in the Barbados Test, before being caught off the final ball of day.